 Exception: Boxes assembled from clear bins are not placed in the pallets being assembled that day for shipping, but are placed in labelled spaces in the racks on Aisle 16.

 (5) Box recycling – The boxes that we unload donated books from will be recycled.
-We break down the boxes until they are flat, and stack them, usually on top of a cart or dolly.
-At the end of a sorting session we transport that stack of flattened boxes to the recycling area in the northeast corner of the warehouse.
+We break down the boxes until they are flat, and place them in our recycle dumpster.

 Volunteers must wear shirts with sleeves, long pants and closed in shoes (front and back).
 Jeans, t-shirts and comfortable shoes are common.
 Wear clothes you don’t mind getting dusty and a little dirty.